Patsy Montana: Biography

-Blevins took her stage name from silent film star and world-champion roper, Monte Montana, with whom she had an opportunity to work early in her career.
+Blevins took her stage name from silent film star and world-champion roper Monte Montana, with whom she had an opportunity to work early in her career.
 She made one feature-length movie called Colorado Sunset with Smiley Burnette and Gene Autry.

 Barn Dance also introduced her to her future husband, Paul E. Rose.
 Rose was a stage manager for Gene Autry at the time, and was always around when Autry was performing, which just so happened to be when Patsy was performing.
 According to Patsy (as she was by this time called by everyone who knew her), they were the "only two single people involved with the show and kinda got thrown together."
 Though Rose was around five years her junior, they married on July 3, "honeymooned," and July 4 went their separate ways on different tours.
 Two weeks later they were again united, but throughout their married life they often followed this pattern.
 The couple had two daughters, Beverly and Judy.
 Montana and her two daughters later appeared as the Patsy Montana Trio.

 After semi-retiring in the late 1950s to spend more time with her family, Montana attempted a comeback in 1964.
 She released an album on the Sims label in Arizona, notable for having Waylon Jennings as lead guitar player before he made his national debut.
 The album was later re-released by Starday Records.
-She influenced later singers Patsy Cline and Dottie West, and more recently, Western music star Devon Dawson, the singing voice of Toy Story 2's Jessie the Yodeling Cowgirl.
+She influenced later singers Patsy Cline and Dottie West, and more recently, Western music star Devon Dawson, the singing voice of Toy Story 2s Jessie the Yodeling Cowgirl.

 Montana's signature song, "I Want to Be a Cowboy's Sweetheart", appears over the end credits of John Sayles's 1996 film Lone Star, which was released just weeks after Montana's death.

 Montana died on May 3, 1996, at her home in San Jacinto, California.
 As Paul Rose served in the United States Army, she is buried at Riverside National Cemetery in Riverside, California.
 She was inducted into the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas, in 1987 and in the Country Music Hall of Fame in Nashville, Tennessee, in 1996.